beukueb/myflq/README.md

 ### As a Docker container
-Another option is, after installing [Docker](https://www.docker.io/), to pull and start the MyFLq container on your server with the following command:
+A more convenient way to try MyFLq may be to use the available docker container.
+Docker is easily installed (see [here](https://www.docker.io/) for instructions).
+To download and start the MyFLq container, issue the following command:

     sudo docker run -p 0.0.0.0:80:8000 -i -t --entrypoint webapp beukueb/myflq

-If you want the webapp to run on another port than the standard webport 80, change that in the commandline.
+In case you already have a service using the standard webport 80 on your PC, you can adjust the command line to run the webapp on another free port.
 MyFLq will then run as a local web application on the indicated port.

 ### Illumina BaseSpace